app-generator/flask-template/README.md

 # [Flask Templates](https://app-generator.dev/product/?search=flask)

 A curated list with **[Flask Templates](https://app-generator.dev/product/?search=flask)** actively supported by **App-Generator** Platform.
 For newcomers, **Flask** is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
-A **dashboard** is a set of pages that are easy to read and offer information to the user in real-time regarding his business.
+A **dashboard** is a set of pages that are easy to read and offer information to the user in real-time regarding their business.

 An **[admin dashboard](https://app-generator.dev/admin-dashboards/)** usually consists of graphical representations of the current status and trends within an organization.
 Having a well-designed dashboard will give you the possibility to act and make informed decisions based on the data that your business provides.

 <br />